mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 ### The venue

 The venue IS the deadline, full stop.
 Scenography requirements drive the venue choice, so far so good, as with third-party suppliers you simply cannot approach a theater a couple of weeks before the show and ask if they have a couple of nights for you.
-Even if this was possible you need to advertise the show long enough to sell enough tickets to reach you breakeven point.
+Even if this was possible you need to advertise the show long enough to sell enough tickets to reach you break-even point.

 The above numbers mean that the first venue must be booked at least 10 months to one year in advance: **here is your deadline**.